rune/rune/docs/src/pages/faq.md

 ### What Is Rune?

 Rune is a social gaming app with millions of people playing games together across iOS and Android.
-Here's a [quick video](https://www.youtube.com/shorts/5nfZg0Am98U) to give you a sense of how our app works.

-Players can discover and play amazing HTML5 games built by indie game developers from around the world.
-They can do this right inside the Rune app in a seamless TikTok-style interface.
-They can compete with their friends on the leaderboards, play together on voice chat, and much much more!
+Players can enjoy a variety of amazing multiplayer HTML5 games on Rune's voice chat, creating lasting memories and sharing laughs!
 Our mission is to make mobile gaming more social and enable indie game developers to get their games in the hands of millions of players.

 ### What Are Rune’s Features?

-Here’s some of the many features Rune provides:
+With Rune, you can build a multiplayer game that reaches millions, while letting us handle the complexity!
+Here’s some things you don't have to worry about if you use Rune:
+- Netcode
+- Hosting Servers

-- Leaderboards
+- Accounts & friends
-- Voice Chat
+- Voice chat
-- Messaging
-- Commenting
+- Matchmaking
-- Daily Challenges
+- Version Mismatches
-- Push Notifications
+- Conflict resolution
-- Offline Support
+- Spectating
-- Rich Game Share Links

 ### Who Are We?